-Solicitors, social workers, caseworkers, judges, police, and other legal professionals are always in need of a fluent Interpreter who can assist in bringing the case to its close and achieving the right outcome.
+Solicitors, social workers, caseworkers, judges, police, and other legal professionals are always in need of a fluent language Interpreters who can assist in bringing the case to its close and achieving the right outcome.
 An interpreter who understands the legal terminology and procedure can put the non-English speaking client at ease.

 The client could be a minor or a vulnerable adult who may not understand the terms or processes that they would need to follow to achieve their goal.
-The interpreter and the solicitor are those individuals who could be the answer to the client’s difficulties.
+The language interpreters and the solicitor are those individuals who could be the answer to the client’s difficulties.
 When they both work hand in glove they can achieve great results for the client.

 To achieve a successful outcome in any legal procedure the role of a qualified interpreter plays a vital part when language is a barrier.

 A good interpreter should have the following qualities:

 - language proficiency,

 - importance of impartiality and secrecy,

 - and to interpret precisely only what is asked and responded in accordance.

 Legal Aid Interpreters are qualified language interpreters who have formal qualifications as per the legal aid agency regulations and who can assist with cases where a provision of assistance called Legal Aid has been granted by the Legal Aid Agency to a person who would otherwise not be able to afford legal representation or have access to judicial procedures.